mariusfredrichsen/uio/IN4120/private/notes/lectures/lecture5.md

 ### Lossless vs lossy compression
 - lossy, information loss when removing words from either the dictionary or postings list (position / non-positional)
+- laws to estimate how many terms we are working with and how big the collection is
 - **Heaps' law**: M = kT^b
-    - M, size of vocabulary
+    - M, **size of vocabulary**
     - T, number of tokens in the collection
     - k, typical value between 30 and 100
     - b, roughfly 0.5, increase rate of the formula